'Bubble to bubble' mentally draining, confesses Holder

 West Indies arrived in New Zealand on October 30, spending a month-and-a-half over a series comprising three Twenty20 Internationals and two Tests.

-Some players, like Holder, came from the Indian Premier League, which was also played under strict health protocols in the United Arab Emirates from September 19 to November 10.
+Some players, like Holder, came from the Indian Premier League (IPL), which was also played under strict health protocols in the United Arab Emirates from September 19 to November 10.

 Last June, Holder and an expanded Test squad arrived in England for the ground-breaking three-Test tour in July – the first to be played following the global lockdown of cricket due to COVID-19.